Lucak1011/custom-sb/README.md

 ### Controlling the planes
 You can control what the planes do by assigning a speed, heading or level in the aircraft tag as you would do if you were controlling on the network.
 To clear an aircraft on the ILS, in the dropdown, select "CL/APP".

+To give a direct to an aircraft, right click the heading box in the tag and enter the waypoint.
+It is **not** possible to give an aircraft a direct that is not in their flightplan.

 ### Adjusting what happens in the sweatbox